cap-security-cartel/report-generator/source/report.md

 This significantly affects the accounting system and could lead to double realization of interest when `realizeInterest()` is called after some unrealized restaker interest has accumulated.

-## Recommendation The interest accounting mechanism must be reviewed such that the unrealized restaker interest is not being accounted twice.
-This can be done through tracking the total unrealized interest and subtracting it from `realization` in the `maxRealization()` calculation.
+**Recommendation:** The interest accounting mechanism must be reviewed such that the unrealized restaker interest is not being accounted twice.
+This can be done by tracking the total unrealized interest and subtracting it from `realization` in the `maxRealization()` calculation.

 ```solidity
 function maxRealization(ILender.LenderStorage storage $, address _asset)